 At the risk of sounding redundant, it bears repeating that proper core training is more important than ever during and after pregnancy.
 A strong and properly functioning core is essential for preventing pregnancy-induced pains and injuries, improving fetal growth environment, facilitating an easier and more efficient labor, and expediting your postpartum recovery.
 The keyword though is “proper,” which is quite different than the traditional crunches and planks you might be envisioning when you think of core training.
-Read on for the key steps to building a strong core.
+Read on for the key steps to building a strong core – during and after pregnancy.

 First Things First: Establish a Foundation

 Just as building a house requires starting with a solid foundation, the same is true for your core.
 There are two steps to establishing that foundation, which apply to ANY individual regardless of whether you are pregnant or not.

 - Eliminate excess tension: It’s difficult to strengthen muscles when they are being faced with unnecessary stress and tension.
 When your body is out of neutral alignment, unnecessary stress is placed on your muscles, especially your core muscles.
 Unfortunately, the growing belly and breasts during pregnancy — combined with the physical activities of motherhood — tend to pull your body out of neutral alignment.
 So, the first step is to get rid of that excess tension by getting your body into proper neutral alignment.

 Increase Strength with “Anti-Core” Exercises